Combining Wind and Water

 The challenge: combine water and wind to make the most of both generating options.

 Electric utilities need to maintain a balance between generation output (supply) and load (demand) at all times.
-This means that electricity must be generated just when the customer needs it.
+This means that electricity must be available just when the customer needs it.

 Since the output of a wind turbine varies according to wind speed and is only partially predictable, wind power must be used in conjunction with a more controllable source of energy.
 Countries with extensive wind capacity, such as Germany, rely on thermal generation to complement wind power.